Options

 and letters'nN'

-Given these options, the following invocations would be equivalent:
+Given these definitions, the following invocations would be equivalent:

 cli -fSN 'my string' 1 2 3